Child & Family Studies Center

 Clothing for School:

-Clothing worn by children to the CFSC should be comfortable, functional, and washable in order to permit maximum freedom with materials and equipment.
-Although children are encouraged to wear smocks for messy activities, clothing may still become soiled.
-All clothing, including shoes, should be manageable by the child, including snaps, buckles, or zippers.
-Velcro shoes are the most appropriate, and allow for independence in dressing and undressing.
+Clothing worn to the Child and Family Studies Center should be comfortable, functional, and washable so that maximum freedom with materials and equipment is obtained.
+Children willengage in messy activities; clothing may become soiled.
+All clothing, including shoes, must be manageable by the child such as snaps, buckles, or zippers.
+Velcro shoes are the most appropriate and allow for more independence in dressing and undressing.
 Children should not come to school in clothing that may be a safety risk.
-Clothing such as long fashion skirts, baggy or tight wear, jewelry, "fashion" shoes such as flip-flops, boots, and dress-up shoes with slippery soles inhibit safety while running and climbing and are not appropriate for young children.
-A complete change of weather appropriate clothing should be kept in the child's cubby, and should be checked periodically for fit.
+Clothing such as very long skirts, baggy or tight clothes, jewelry, or “fashion” shoes such as flip flops, boots, and dress-up shoes with slippery soles, which inhibit safe running and climbing, are not safe or appropriate for children.

 Discipline/Setting Limits:

-Toilet Training:
+Toilet Learning:

 Separation and Transitional Objects:

-It is normal for some children to exhibit concern about separating from their parent.
-During the initial process of separation, parents can sit in a chair near the corner of the room, visible to their child.
-We do recommend, however, that you not shadow your child, but allow the teacher and staff to help acclimate him/her to what is happening in the classroom.
-At first, young children's concerns arise from the child's uncertainty about being reunited with the family.
-Therefore, it is important for parents to let the child know when he/she will be picked up and by whom.
-It is also important for parents to be on time for pick-up.
-After the initial adjustment period and successful separation, children's concerns are often a bid for attention and control.
-We recommend that parents be matter-of-fact and direct with their children.
+It is typical for some children to exhibit concern about separating from the parent.
+During the initial process of separation, parents should work with the teaching staff and may be able to sit on a chair near a corner of the room, visible to their child.
+We do recommend, however that you not shadow your child but allow the teacher and staff to help acclimate him /or her to what is happening in the classroom.
+At first, young children’s concerns arise from the child’s uncertainty about being reunited with the family.
+Therefore, it is important for parents to tell the child when he/she will be picked up and by whom.
+It is also important for the parent to be on time for pick-up.
+After the initial adjustment periods, successful separation, children’s concern is often a bid for attention and control.
+We recommend that parents be very matter-or-fact and direct with their children.
+If your child has a transitional object or cuddly, please bring it to school and inform the Lead Teacher that it is in the child’s cubby.

 Naptime: